Should You Buy GAP Insurance

 How Long Does GAP Insurance Cover My Car?

 A GAP policy is active for the term of the loan.
 The reality is that you do not need GAP the entire term because at a certain time during the loan period you will inevitably cross over into an equity position and your car will be worth more than the loan.
 That would be the case on a typical car loan of 48-60 moths.
-If you have a 72 or 84 month loan you will never have equity in the car and that is when you really need GAP throughout the loan period.
+However, if you have a 72 or 84 month loan you will never have equity in the car and that is when you really need GAP throughout the loan period.

 Can You Get a Refund on GAP?

 You bet.
 Most people who buy GAP forget that they bought it (since it gets put into the loan).
 At a certain point in the loan when you cross over into an equity position in the car you simply call the dealer and cancel the GAP policy.
 They will issue you a check for the remainder of the loan.
-If you bought a policy for $500 and you ask for a refund at the halfway point in the loan you will receive half your money back.
+If you bought a policy and you ask for a refund at the halfway point in the loan you will receive half your money back.
 That is a chunk of money you do not want to leave on the table.